DataBiosphere/azul/UPGRADING.rst

     cd ..
     make -C lambdas delete

+If the last command fails with a TooManyRequests error, wait 1min and rerun it.

 Switch back to your branch that includes these changes.
 Now use Chalice to generate the new Terraform config.
 Run ::